An adaptive Euler-Maruyama scheme for McKean-Vlasov SDEs with super-linear growth and application to the mean-field FitzHugh-Nagumo model: Introduction

-To overcome this problem in the setting of classical SDEs, several stable time-discretisations have been introduced, including tamed explicit Euler and Milstein schemes \cite{HJK, SA, GW}, balanced schemes \cite{TZ, ZM}, an explicit adaptive Euler-Maruyama method \cite{FG}, a truncated Euler method \cite{XM2} and an implicit Euler scheme \cite{HMS}.
+To overcome this problem in the setting of classical SDEs, several stable time-discretisations have been introduced, including tamed explicit Euler-Maruyama and Milstein schemes \cite{HJK, SA, GW}, balanced schemes \cite{TZ, ZM}, an explicit adaptive Euler-Maruyama method \cite{FG}, a truncated Euler-Maruyama method \cite{XM2} and an implicit Euler-Maruyama scheme \cite{HMS}.
 For these methods, stability of the discretised process and strong convergence results have been proven.
 In \cite{kelly}, an explicit and a semi-implicit adaptive scheme for classical SDEs with non-globally Lipschitz continuous coefficients is studied, assuming a monotonicity property resulting from a Khasminskii-type condition \cite{khasminskii2011stochastic}, and additionally differentiability of the coefficients.
 A backstop scheme with a strict upper and lower bound on the time-step immediately gives attainability of the final time $T$, and convergence arbitrarily close to order 1/2 is shown for a choice of the time-step which depends solely on the growth of the drift term.
+An adaptive time-stepping Milstein method for SDEs with one-sided Lipschitz drift was developed in \cite{kelly2}, which also relies on such a backstop scheme.

-In \cite{RES}, the tamed Euler scheme and an implicit scheme were introduced for McKean-Vlasov SDEs with super-linearly growing drift and a diffusion coefficient which is globally Lipschitz in the state variable.
+In \cite{RES}, the tamed Euler-Maruyama scheme and an implicit scheme were introduced for McKean-Vlasov SDEs with super-linearly growing drift and a diffusion coefficient which is globally Lipschitz in the state variable.
 Both coefficients are assumed to be Lipschitz continuous in the measure.
 In this setting, besides pathwise propagation of chaos, the paper establishes strong convergence of the time-discretised particle system to the SDE (\ref{eq:PS}).
-The recent papers \cite{stock2,stock,K} introduce and analyse tamed Milstein schemes for (delay) McKean SDEs with a one-sided Lipschitz condition on the drift and a globally Lipschitz continuous diffusion coefficient (in both, the state and measure component), while \cite{stock1} extends this analysis to the framework of McKean SDEs with common noise, where the diffusion coefficient is also allowed to grow super-linearly.
+The recent papers \cite{stock2,stock,CH} introduce and analyse tamed Milstein schemes for (delay) McKean-Vlasov SDEs with a one-sided Lipschitz condition on the drift and a globally Lipschitz continuous diffusion coefficient (in both, the state and measure component), while \cite{stock1} extends this analysis to the framework of McKean-Vlasov SDEs with common noise, where the diffusion coefficient is also allowed to grow super-linearly.
 We refer to \cite{stock1} for examples of equations exhibiting such super-linear diffusion.

 The first contribution of the current article is to introduce implementable adaptive time-stepping methods for McKean-Vlasov SDEs with super-linear growth in the drift and diffusion, assuming only a monotonicity condition (see (H.\ref{Assum:B}(\ref{Assum:B2})) in Section \ref{sec:Supiff} below).
 The adaptive scheme has to cope with the fact that different time meshes will generally be used for different particles and the mean-field term needs to be approximated efficiently on all such time meshes, a difficulty not encountered for standard SDEs.